Josh Rojas Preview, Player Props: Mariners vs. Athletics

 - Rojas has 15 doubles, three home runs and 22 walks while batting .243.

-- In three games this year, he has hit a long ball (4.0%, and 1.1% of his trips to the plate).
+- He has homered in 4.0% of his games this season, and 1.1% of his trips to the dish.

-- In 34.7% of his games this season, Rojas has driven in at least one run.
-In eight of those games (10.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 26 games this year (34.7%), Rojas has picked up an RBI, and in eight of those games (10.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.